 A learning management system, in its true sense, is an investment.
 Firms need to understand and acknowledge the amount of returns, in terms of profitability and productivity, which they can earn in both, the short and long terms.

-Once an organization realizes the value of an LMS, they would willingly invest their money in a system that would effectively train employees and keep them in pace with the continuously evolving work methods.
+Once an organisation realises the value of an LMS, they would willingly invest their money in a system that would effectively train employees and keep them in pace with the continuously evolving work methods.

 Myth 2: LMS can only deliver e-learning content